jrfep/RLE-Americas-Forest-Macrogroups/README.md

 ### assets: Original data sources
 Folder with meta-data and documentation of data sources used.

-### gis: Geographic Information System
+### env: programming environment variables
-Set up of the geographical databases used
+Sets up environment variables before running the workflows and scripts

 ### inc: useful scripts
 Scripts for specific tasks